 In the event you are served with a lawsuit, receive a letter from an attorney stating that a claim is being made on behalf of a patient, or are contacted by a licensing board or regulatory agency stating an investigation has commenced, the first step is filling out our user-friendly claim form.
 A member of Constellation’s claim team will be in touch promptly to assist you with next steps.

-Physician Advisory Council
+Physician Advisory Committee

-Our claim consultants work closely with Constellation’s Physician Advisory Council (PAC) to review, analyze and evaluate the care provided.
+Our claim consultants work closely with Constellation’s Physician Advisory Committee (PAC) to review, analyze and evaluate the care provided.
 PAC members include legal advisors and physicians from multiple specialties who lend their medical expertise to help our claim services team more fully understand the aspects of the case.

 Research shows that communicating openly and compassionately when a harm event occurs can reduce the likelihood of lawsuits and has many additional benefits, for both patients and clinicians.

 We’ll guide your team through communication challenges in ways that help move everyone toward healing and resolution